 Fosters branch involvement in the community and partnerships with other organizations with whom we share values and concerns.
 Current partners include: Edmonds Community College, Shoreline Community College, and the League of Women Voters of Snohomish County.
 The team partners with EdCC on the annual Expanding Your Horizons Conference and on selecting students to attend NCCWSL.
 Focuses on Title IX for one event or program per year, and for informative articles in the monthly newsletter.
 Works on annual Lobby Day with the Public Policy Team.

-The Philanthropy Team is responsible for planning, organizing, and implementing fundraising activities and events, to provide monies for programs and projects of the branch.
-There are typically three major fundraisers during the year.
+Responsible for planning, organizing, and implementing fundraising activities and events, to provide monies for programs and projects of the branch.
+There are three major fundraisers during the year.
 One event is devoted to raising funds for the scholarships awarded each year to women in the STEM fields.
 This has typically been an auction in December.
 We also have a spring event that finishes off funding for scholarships, if needed, and supports other programs and needs of the branch.
 Money from coffee and refreshment donations, and book and raffle ticket sales at the meetings also goes toward needs of the branch.
 Once a year we use a portion of one fall meeting to encourage members to contribute to the national AAUW organization to support its mission and goals.